Vulnicura Strings: Background and concept

 Vulnicura Strings was mixed by Björk and Chris Elms and stands as Björk's first companion project to one of her studio albums that wasn't a traditional remix album or a collection of live recordings.
 It is also her first completely acoustic studio effort.
 The cover artwork features a live photo by Brooklyn-based photographer Santiago Felipe and a dress by Geoffrey Mac.

 Just like the original release of Vulnicura, Vulnicura Strings leaked online in inferior mono sound mere days after being announced.
-Unlike the original album, however, Vulnicura Strings was not rush-released digitally to head off potential loses in sales.
+Unlike the original album, however, Vulnicura Strings was not rush-released digitally to head off potential losses in sales.
 The album was released on 6 November 2015 on CD and digitally, to be followed a month later by the vinyl edition on 4 December, though North America did not see a vinyl release until 8 January 2016.

 Critical reception

 Vulnicura Strings received general acclaim from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 80, which indicates "generally favorable reviews", based on six reviews.